ibm-cloud-docs/bare-metal/bm-about-custom-image-templates.md

 ## Limitations
 {: #bm-custom-image-limitations}

 - No multiple RAID configurations
-  - No multiple drive capture
 - No RAID 5 and 6
 - UEFI boot mode not supported
-    - No TPM support
-    - No LVM support
+- No Trusted Platform Module (TPM) encryption support
+- Logical Volume Management (LVM) not supported
 - Custom and non-IBM kernels not supported

 ## Next steps
 {: #next-steps-bm-custom-image}